-These accounts have been prepared in accordance with the historic cost convention as modified by the revaluation of investments, and are in accordance with the Companies Act 2006, the Statement of Recommended Practice "Accounting and Reporting by Charities - FRSSE Edition", and the Financial Reporting Standard for Smaller Entities (effective January 2015).
+These accounts have been prepared in accordance with the historic cost convention as modified by the revaluation of investments, and are in accordance with the requirements of the Corporation's Articles of Association (dated 24th April 2010), the Companies Act 2006, the Charities Act 2011, the Statement of Recommended Practice "Accounting and Reporting by Charities" (2015), and the Financial Reporting Standard "FRS 102".
+This is the first year that the accounts have been prepared under this standard.
+The accounts have been prepared on a going concern basis as there is sufficient demand for the services provided by the Corporation and sufficient resources to provide those services.
+The Directors consider that there are no material uncertainties in this regard.